rileyatodd/personalSite/articles/static-site-generators.md

   - Simple convention mathcing src directory structure to page structure
     - relativePath helper provided as react prop
   - Markdown, Marked, and Frontmatter support
+BYO
+  - Simple one I wrote only takes 83 lines of basic node code
+  - Pick whichever libraries you want
+  - Easy to understand and tweak